ahelland/AADGuide/src/pages/Integration/helloazuread.md

 }
 ```

-This is what the user will see (the popup will overlay the app to give the feeling it's an integrated part of your app):
+This is what the user will see:

+(Note - in preview builds the popup will overlay the app to give the feeling it's an integrated part of your app, but this has changed to a regular popup in RTM)

 ![HelloAzureAD Login page](_assets/HelloAzureAD_05.PNG)